Ooyala Video Advertising SDK Parameter Reference

 sell-side platform in Pulse:

-- advertising ID: the Google advertising ID for Android or the IDFA for iOS.
+- advertising ID: the Google advertising ID (AAID) for Android or the Identfier for Advertising (IDFA) for iOS.

 - application name: the name of your application.